Hankintailmoitukset/hilma-api/API meeting memos/hilma-api-meeting-20200702.md

 * Parsed version will be uploaded later to this same repo

 ## Corrigendum problems in TED
 * TED has been rejecting corrigendums in manual process for no valid reason.
 TED has been notified and has promised to fix the situation, but the manual rejections still occurr.
 Waiting to see how the situation develops.
+Edit: This has since been resolved